Sustainable Energy Vehicle Competition

 2. Testing the Power Sources

-One type of renewable power source will be assigned and analyzed per team, as determined by the TA.
-Both voltage and current must be measured and recorded, and power must be calculated.
+One type of renewable power source will be assigned and analyzed.
+Using the digital multimeter, both voltage and current must be measured and recorded, and the power output must be calculated.

-- Connect the wind turbine to the music voltmeter using the alligator clips.
-Measure the voltage and current across the music voltmeter using the digital multimeter.
-The connections for measuring voltage and current across the music voltmeter are shown in Figures 9A and 9B.
+- Connect the wind turbine to the piezo buzzer using the alligator clips following the schematic presented earlier.
+Measure the voltage and current across the piezo buzzer using the digital multimeter.

-- Adjust the position of the turbine blades against the wind to find the highest voltage and current that can be generated.
+- Adjust the position of the turbine blades near the fan to find the highest voltage and current that can be generated.

-- Calculate and record the power generated by the turbine and give the information to a TA.
+- Calculate and record the power generated by the turbine and give the information to a TA (Figure 18-19).

-- Connect the solar panel to the music voltmeter using the alligator clips.
+- Connect the solar panel to the piezo buzzer using the alligator clips.
 Place the solar panel near the heat lamp and measure the voltage and current across the music voltmeter using the digital multimeter.

 - Adjust the position of the solar panel to find the highest voltage and current that can be generated.

-- Calculate and record the power generated by the solar panel and give the information to a TA.
+- Calculate and record the power generated by the solar panel and give the information to a TA (Figure 20).

 - The TA will display the power data from each renewable energy source on the board.
 Based on the power output of each renewable energy source and the analysis of the circuits in series and parallel, determine the best power source and circuit design to power a sustainable energy vehicle with two capacitors.

 Caution!
 The heat lamps and solar panels may become extremely hot when used for a long duration of time.
 Do not touch them immediately after use and turn them off when not in use.

 The competition rules must be followed at all times during the competition.
 Violation of any of these rules will result in the disqualification of the design.

 - The renewable energy vehicle must carry its power storage device (e.g. capacitor)

 - The capacitors may only be connected to the power source for 1 min regardless of how they are connected.